Here at Bridge Veterinary Group, our patients have the privilege to access treatment at our Middlesbrough Hospital, should they need it.

 - Walk-in shower facilities for canine patients.

 - Dentistry facilities.

-- Digital X-ray radiography, this allows us to see abnormalities in more detail.
+- Digital X-ray radiography, allowing us to see abnormalities in more detail.

 - Surgical theatre suite.